jonalange/dot-color-js/README.md

 ## Thank you

 I`m Radu, Thank you for using my color convertor, I hope it is useful for you.
-I genuinely excited to build this kind of solutions.
+I'm genuinely excited to build this kind of solutions.